internetofwater/ABOUT-US/README.md

   ## Asks from Triangle Water Supply Partnership (Water Utilities of Chapal Hill/Carrboro, Durham, Raleigh, Cary, Fayetteville)

 1. A visualization tool to visualize climate data relevant to utilities, where utilities can visualize the status of water supply of their immediate environment and that of thier neighbors.
-This ask is descibed in more detail at DroughtDashboard
+This ask is descibed in more detail in [DroughtDashboardRequest.md](DroughtDashboardRequest.md)

 ## Data Sources
 (will provide links to descriptions, API documentation, any client libraries)